iamyogish/SinchCalling_Swift/README.md

 Steps to Run this app:

+1) CD to the project directory & run pod install which will install the necessary dependency.

-1) Register yourself at Sinch.
+2) Register yourself at Sinch.

-2) Register your app in Sinch, you'll get the Application Key and Secret.
+3) Register your app in Sinch, you'll get the Application Key and Secret.

-3) Paste the Application Key & Secret in initSinchClientWithUserId method of AppDelegate.
+4) Paste the Application Key & Secret in initSinchClientWithUserId method of AppDelegate.

-4) That's it Go Ahead & Run.
+5) That's it Go Ahead & Run.

 To Update Sinch SDK in future :

-As Sinch SDK is installed as CocoaPod, all we need to do to is run pod update for the project.
+As Sinch SDK is installed via.
+CocoaPod, all we need to do to is run pod update for the project.